-- See Appendix 7: Board Skills: Diagnostic and Evaluation Questionnaire - See Appendix 8: Board Skills: Diagnostic and Evaluation Independent Assessment Flow The process flow to support Appendix 8 is available by contacting your FA Regional Manager to source an appropriate consultant.
+- See Appendix 7: Link to template Board Skills Audit in MS Forms - See Appendix 8: Board Skills: Diagnostic and Evaluation Independent Assessment Flow.

 SAFEGUARDING CHAMPION

 Each Association shall appoint one of the Directors as the Board Safeguarding Champion in compliance with The Football Associations Safeguarding Operating Standard and the Board Safeguarding Champion shall fully meet the role description.